openflighthpc/build.openflighthpc.org/docs/source/deploying-resources/partials/workflow-prerequisites.rst

 - There is enough availability in the upstream cloud region of your account to deploy these resources
 - A suitable CentOS 7 source image is available in the cloud provider for basing nodes off of

+  - This source image should be at least 16GB in size to allow enough space for applications and data

+.. note:: OpenFlight provides various images that are ready for cloud, these can be found at `<https://openflighthpc.org/images/>`_